 The most common language spoken in Brookside Village is English.
 Other important languages spoken here include Spanish and Polish.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 44.7% of the households here have four, five, or more cars.
 That is more cars per household than in 99.1% of the neighborhoods in the nation.

 Significantly, 0.6% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 95.0% of the neighborhoods in America.